Alzheimer’s Disease and Dementia Care

 Senior woman and her adult daughter looking at photo album together on couch in living room

 Watching a loved one experience memory loss is challenging, and the journey can be emotionally taxing for both you and the person going through it.
-While this is difficult, it is important to keep in mind that living with memory loss does not mean living in misery.
-A cure for dementia and Alzheimer’s may not yet be available, but we have come a long way in making life easier and more comfortable for those who go through it.
+While this is difficult, it is important to keep in mind that living with dementia or Alzheimer’s disease does not mean living without hope.
+While there is no cure, today’s treatments, therapies and support services can significantly improve comfort, safety, and quality of life.

 Request an Appointment

 Dementia is a condition in which cognitive function — the ability to think, concentrate, and remember — is impaired.
 Dementia occurs in many forms, some diagnoses are more severe than others.
-Neurologists classify dementias into categories based on characteristics, progression, or the affected part of the brain.
+Neurologists classify dementias into categories based on how it progresses and which parts of the brain are affected.

 Dementia has been classified into the following categories: